Jonathan97480/wheels_plugin_Wp/README.md

 1. Download the zip file
 2. Unzip the zip file
 3. Copy the `jon_dev_wheel_check` directory to the `/wp-content/plugins/` directory of your WordPress site
-4. Go to the WordPress "Extensions" menu and activate the `jon_dev_wheel_check` plugin
+4. Go to the WordPress "Extensions" menu and activate the `Wheel Check` plugin
 5. enjoy your plugin

 ## Functionality